determined-ai/determined/docs/setup-cluster/elasticsearch-logging-backend.rst

 ##############################

 It is possible to use Elasticsearch as an alternative to the default logging backend.
-In the past, such configuration was recommended for larger installations, but it's no longer the case.
+In the past, such configuration was recommended for larger installations, but it is no longer the case.

-Example configuration:
+Example configuration

 .. code:: yaml

    logging:
       type: elastic
       host: "elastic.example.com"
       port: 443
       security:
          username: "elastic-user"
          password: "mypassword"
          tls:
             enabled: true

-The configuration settings to enable Elasticsearch as the task log backend are described in the :ref:`cluster configuration <cluster-configuration>` reference.

 Determined offers some additional recommendations for the Elasticsearch cluster configuration based on how the cluster will be used: